-- Never sign up for something you don't understand. - Only use a BNPL provider if you know you're going to pay the amount off as soon as possible. - Use a BNPL provider who has promised to follow the set of rules under the BNPL Code of Practice - Before seeking out a BNPL plan, see if there are other options for managing bills or debts.
+- Never sign up for something you don't understand. - Only use a BNPL provider if you know you're going to pay the amount off as soon as possible. - Before seeking out a BNPL plan, see if there are other options for managing bills or debts.
 Use your debit card to link to your BNPL account instead of your credit card so you can pay the instalments with money in your bank account instead of being charged interest on your credit card. - Create a budget so you know what amount of money you can afford to repay. - Calculate what you will end up paying by using MoneySmart's BNPL calculator here. - Check your credit score for changes.